caocao0525/ChromBERT/README.md

 *Step 3*.
 Pre-training data preparation

 In this section, we provide a guide for extracting promoter regions and preparing pretraining data.
-We use the `RefSeq_WholeGene.bed` file,which includes comprehensive gene annotations from the RefSeq database, aligned with the hg19 human genome assembly (GRCh37).
+We use the `RefSeq_WholeGene.bed` file, which includes comprehensive gene annotations from the RefSeq database, aligned with the hg19 human genome assembly (GRCh37).
 The term "DataFrame" in `input_path` below refers to the data format you should have obtained from *Step 1*.

 ```python
 from css_utility import save_TSS_by_loc